codingbychanche/Read-ATR/readme.md

 Version
 =======
-Execute binary without command line options, version and usage will be displplayed, or check individual source file.
+Execute binary without command line options, version and usage will be displplaye.
+You can also check the individual source code file.

 License
 =======